hashicorp/nomad/website/source/guides/upgrade/upgrade-specific.html.md

 behavior.
 This page is used to document those details separately from the standard upgrade flow.

+## Nomad 0.10.2

+Nomad 0.10.2 addresses an issue occurring in heavily loaded clients, where containers are started without being properly managed by Nomad.
+Nomad 0.10.2 introduced a reaper that detects and kills such containers.

+Operators may opt to run reaper in a dry mode or disabling it through a client config.

+For more information, see [Docker Dangling containers][dangling-containers].

 ## Nomad 0.10.0

 ### Deployments